minhopark95/Molecular-Biological-Tools/README.md

 This program is for Molecular biological works such as molecular cloning, DNA design, primer design, etc.

---These are what you can do with this program.
+--These are what this program can do.
   - Counting DNA length and calculating GC content
   - Finding DNA seq location (seq number -> seq  or  seq you want to find -> seq number)
   - RNA, DNA moles <-> mass